Edozie10/m365-identity-security-architecture/02-identity-governance-design.md

 # Governance Benefits

-Implementing identity governance through RBAC and group management provides several benefits.
+Implementing identity governance through **RBAC and group management** provides several benefits.

+---

 ### Reduced Privilege Risk

 Users receive only the permissions required for their roles, reducing the potential impact of compromised accounts.

+---

 ### Simplified Administration

-Administrators can manage permissions at the role or group level rather than configuring access for individual users.
+Administrators can manage permissions at the **role or group level** rather than configuring access for individual users.

+---

 ### Improved Security Oversight

-Clear role assignments make it easier to audit administrative access and identify privilege misuse.
+Clear role assignments make it easier to **audit administrative access and identify privilege misuse**.

 ---